 – A subtle but effective debunking of stereotypes and convention.

-Monica is not looking for genre romance, erotica, military, poetry, or inspirational/spiritual works.
+Monica is not looking for genre romance, erotica, military, poetry, text-only picture books or inspirational/spiritual works.

 In her free time, Monica can most often be found with her nose in a book (or handheld screen), out on a bicycle ride, or catering to the various and extensive needs of her spoiled-rotten cats, Sam and Luna.